reefland/extra_k8s_apps/apps/cloudflared-tunnel-argocd-helm/README.md

-# Cloudflare Tunnel - Enable Internet Access without Public IP address
+# Cloudflare Tunnel - Enable internet access without public IP address

 Cloudflare Tunnel provides you with a secure way to connect your resources to Cloudflare without a publicly routable IP address.

-With Tunnel, you do not send traffic to an external IP — instead, a lightweight daemon in your infrastructure (cloudflared) creates outbound-only connections to Cloudflare’s global network.
+* With Tunnel, you do not send traffic to an external IP — instead, a lightweight daemon in your infrastructure (cloudflared) creates outbound-only connections to Cloudflare’s global network.
 Cloudflare Tunnel can connect HTTP web servers, SSH servers, remote desktops, and other protocols safely to Cloudflare.

 IMPORTANT: _This does not cover any steps needed to create, configure or secure a Cloudflare tunnel.
 That is beyond the scope of this document.
 Once you have created your tunnel and have a tunnel token, then this can be used to establish the outbound connection between Kubernetes and Cloudflare._